1. Home

 Whether you use a smart home ecosystem like Apple HomeKit, Google Home, Amazon Alexa, or SmartThings, there are a wide variety of smart gadgets that can integrate with those systems.
 Many can even be programmed to interact with devices like Apple HomePod, Google Home, and Amazon Echo to control them, or with virtual assistants like Apple Siri, Google Assistant, or Amazon Alexa to communicate with them.

-Smart home sensor technology can be used to learn what is going on in your home, so you can prevent issues and damage from fire, water, and theft before they occur.
-While adding smart house sensors is an investment, focusing on active prevention can help you save money in the long run.
+Smart home sensor technology can tell you what is going on in your home, so you can prevent issues and damage from fire, water, and theft before they occur.

 See what home electrification can do for you: